fanispoulinakisai-boop/ai-creative-systems/README.md

 # Methodic Studio

-One-on-one sessions with a creative director who spent 15 years behind the camera.
+One-on-one sessions with a creative director who spent 15 years behind the camera

 ## Methodic